-You have one hour to complete this test, by answering the questions in the answer booklet.
+You have 1 hour to complete this test, answering the questions in the answer booklet.
 Read one text and answer the questions about that text before moving on to read the next text.

-There are 3 texts and 3 sets of questions.
+There are three texts and three sets of questions.

 In this booklet, there are different types of question for you to answer in different ways.
 The space for your answer shows you what type of answer is needed.
 Write your answer in the space provided.
+Do not write over any barcodes.